bitrix24/b24restdocs/api-reference/landing/embedding/knowledge-base/landing-site-get-menu-bindings.md

-# Get a List of Menu Bindings in `landing.site.getMenuBindings`
+# Get the list of bindings in landing.site.getMenuBindings

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}